Scientific Name

 Fertilizing: Haworthias do not require much fertilizer, but fertilization is a good idea for optimum growth.
 Feed only with a dilute fertilizer and only during the active growing season.

 Propagation: This species is not known to produce offsets, so propagation is by seeds or leaves.
 Remove a healthy leaf from the rosette along with a slight bit of attached stem tissue.
-Allow the leaf to callous over for several days, and then put in a container with a well-draining soil mix.
+Allow the leaf to callous over for several days, and then put it in a container with a well-draining soil mix.
 Sow seeds in spring or fall in a well-draining soil mix.

 Learn more at How to Grow and Care for Haworthia.